20 Easy Ways To Improve Your Health in 2020

 "Most Americans get about half of the fiber needed each day, so boosting fiber intake can go a long way toward overhauling your health," says Samantha Cassetty, MS, RD, a registered dietitian and advisor to Performance Kitchen.
 "Getting sufficient fiber can help regulate your appetite, and one study found that increasing fiber intake to 30 grams per day can help you lose weight as effectively as more complicated dietary changes."

-The Remedy Rx: "Aim to get fiber from a variety of sources, including vegetables, fruits, pulses (beans and legumes), nuts, seeds, and whole grains.
+The Rx: "Aim to get fiber from a variety of sources, including vegetables, fruits, pulses (beans and legumes), nuts, seeds, and whole grains.
 If you're not used to a fiber-full diet, ease into this amount and be sure to drink plenty of water, too."

 Make Exercise Appointments With Yourself